ida/servile/README.md

 =======

-A quickstarter for NodeJS-based apps, automagically routing requests to files of same name within a given folder.
-Targeted at prototypers, not made for production.
+A lightweight quickstarter for NodeJS-based apps, automagically routing requests to files of same name within a given folder.
+For local use and prototyping, not ment for production.

 What